DefiantLabs/terraform-aws-cosmos-node-skel/README.md

 ssh -i private.key ubuntu@ip
 ```

-# Run installer manually
+# Automated Installer
-Shortly after you connect, you should see the following file in /root/.
-Execute this file to begin the install.
-You can watch the progress interactively, or review it in `/root/install_node.log` at a later time.
+Shortly after you connect, the instacne will run `/root/install_node.sh`.
+You can watch the progress by doing `tail -f /root/install_node.log`.
+Keep in mind this may take a while depending on the snapshot you used.
 ```
 ./install_node.sh
 ```

 # Optional - Install Monitoring Software
 Prometheus, node_exporter, cosmos_exporter, grafana, dashboards
 **Note:** The some aspects of the dashboard require the chain to be fully synced, and the validator to be created.
 Make sure you update your node and valoper address in `install_monitor.sh`.
 You can connect to grafana by going to http://ip:3000.
 The default user/pass is admin/admin.
+The following dashboard is recomended to be installed manually.  https://grafana.com/grafana/dashboards/15991-cosmos-validator
 ```
 ./install_monitor.sh
 ```